 Instagram influencers.
 Artificial intelligence.
 Gender fluidity.
 The #MeToo movement.
 Generation Z was born between 1995-2004 and currently represents the largest demographic in the world – the oldest are entering the workforce, while the youngest are completing primary school.
 Between the ages of 16 – 22, they are highly educated digital natives that compose 33% of the global population, with 2.5 billion members worldwide (Gartner, 2018).
 Together, they represent $44 billion in direct buying power, and will compose 40% of the global consumer market by 2020 (Adweek, 2017).
-This diverse, self-aware, and ambitious generation values personalization and individualization in its search for purpose and deeper meaning.
+This diverse, self-aware, and ambitious generation values personalization and individualization in its search for purpose.
 Within the retail sector, it is drawn to immersive and unique experiences.
 However, used to immediate gratification, Gen Z will walk if stores don’t meet their demanding expectations.
 How can retailers attract and retain the loyalty of this critical consumer group?

 More than anything, Gen Z values accessibility and convenience.
 Growing up in a Google saturated world where the answer to any question is available in 0.3 seconds, they expect the majority of their needs to be met according to this immediate gratification framework.
-As a result, they have little patience for delays due to a lack of innovation and technology integration.
-Last year, IBM conducted a global survey of 15,600 Generation Z members between the ages of 13-21 from six different continents.
+As a result, they have little patience for delays due to a lack of innovation.
+Last year, IBM conducted a global survey of 15,600 Generation Z members between the ages of 13-21 from six continents.
 Their results revealed that 49% valued the ability to find what they needed quickly, 41% valued access to the best deals, 36% valued speedy shopping and checkout, and only 28% valued high-quality customer service.
 In essence, Gen Z is looking for an efficient retail experience that allows them to complete their shopping as quickly as possible.

 How can retailers meet these needs?
 Many brands such as Primark and Topshop are currently incorporating beauty bars and coffee shops to provide a unique, one-stop-meets-all feel.
 Pop-ups are also popular for their immersive, innovative designs and limited time novelty that appeals to Gen Z’s love for trends and fast fashion.
 Ted Baker recently launched a pop-up for his “Color by Numbers” collection in Shoreditch.
 It included ChromaYoga sessions (a style of yoga that integrates light and color therapy), a nail bar, and interactive events with fashion bloggers and stylists – offering a memorable, one-of-a-kind retail experience.